Powered by SchoolDash

 Longton Hall Road, Longton, Stoke-on-Trent ST3 2NJ

-Particular strengths include Sixth form, Finances, Destinations and Disadvantaged pupils.
-Relative weaknesses include Admissions and Progress.
+Particular strengths include Finances, Destinations, Disadvantaged pupils and Representation.
+Relative weaknesses include Attainment and Sixth form.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.